 “If We Do Good In Our Life, We Deserve Good As Well”

 “Allah puts his favorite people in challenges.” – something we hear often by our grownups.
 What we ignore is how the exam of life is, always gives us two multiple choices in each situation.
-There is either left or there is right.
+There is either left or it is right.
 There is either black or white; truth or false; justice and injustice; haram or halal; oppression and mercy and the choices go on.

 Life is filled with struggles, even if you do everything that pleases Allah.
 There is no need to worry as He promises the good people the gift that will bless their lives for eternity: